 In order to facilitate future collaboration, we plan to establish a regional workgroup to study this topic.
-Our first steps in developing this workgroup will we determining group members, establishing working parameters, determining the frequency of meetings, and documenting our expected outcomes.
+Our first steps in developing this workgroup will be determining group members, establishing working parameters, determining the frequency of meetings and documenting our expected outcomes.
 One of the first topics that could be discussed is how to coordinate regional recruitment for in-demand training programs, including On-the-Job Training (OJT).
 A future topic could be pooled procurement of goods and services, as applicable.
+Update: Due to the pandemic, this did not happen, but will be planned during PY22.